ddev/ddev/docs/content/users/quickstart.md

     ddev launch
     ```

-    Third-party starter projects can by used the same way—just substitute the package name when running `ddev composer create`.
+    Third-party starter projects can by used the same way—substitute the package name when running `ddev composer create`.

 === "Existing projects"

-    You can start using DDEV with an existing project, too—just make sure you have a database backup handy!
+    You can start using DDEV with an existing project, too—but make sure you have a database backup handy!

     ```bash
     # Clone an existing repository (or navigate to a local project directory):